 Cause-related marketing should focus on reflecting the values of one’s company or business.
 Partner with a non-profit organization that is somehow related to the business.

 The first one needs to know about their audience and accordingly devise a campaign built around their values.
 This will help in increasing brand loyalty among one’s customers.
-Also, With the meaningful purpose, the employees of one’s company will be more than willing to participate.
+Also, With a meaningful purpose, the employees of one’s company will be more than willing to participate.

 Step 2 – Determining the contribution